roverwing/RoverWingLibrary/docs/basic.rst

 ===============
 This section describes basic functions provided by RoverWing library.
-This documentation assumes that you have connected and initialized the RoverWing as described in Installation and Initialization document.
+This documentation assumes that you have connected and initialized the RoverWing as described in :ref:`installation` section .

 All the functions and member variables described below are part of class Rover.
 Thus, if you named your Rover object :code:`myRover`, then to access, say, function